-3.5.15. relative minimum load cell verification interval Y

-ratio of the maximum measuring range, to the minimum load cell verification interval, v{min} .
+3.4.15.3.5.15. relative minimum load cell verification interval or Y ratio of the maximum measuring range, to the minimum load cell verification interval, $v{\text{min}}. \label{eq:vmin}$ maximum load that can be applied without producing a permanent shift in the performance characteristics beyond those specified.

-Note: This ratio describes the resolution of the load cell independent from the load cell capacity maximum load that can be applied without producing a permanent shift in the performance characteristics beyond those specified.
+Note: This ratio describes the resolution of the load cell independent from the load cell capacity time between the moment power is applied to a load cell and the moment at which the load cell is capable of complying with the requirements.

-3.5.16. safe load limit (E{lim})
+3.4.16.3.5.16. safe load limit (Elim)

-3.5.17. warm-up time
+3.4.17.3.5.17. warm-up time